atlarge-research/continuum/README.md

 In part one, we install the Continuum framework and use the framework in part 2.
 The framework does support execution on multiple physical machines through a network bridge.
 We leave this multi-machine execution out of this tutorial; consult the documentation for more information.
-For more questions, open a GitHub Issue or mail m.s.jansen@vu.nl.

 Software versions tested: